ShapeOfMatter/402-Receipts-Website/_proposal/07_blind_signatures.markdown

 ```

 This value (the "blinded hash") is sent by the Client to the Notary.
-The Notary signs it and send the resulting value back to the Client.
+The Notary signs it and sends the resulting value back to the Client.
 This "blinded signature" is incomplete, and without the corresponding client secret it's meaningless and useless.

 ```bash